Rohan Kumar : He/Him : Age 21

 - Social (non-federated): I’m Seirdy on Hacker News, Lobsters, Reddit, Tildes.net, and Linux Weekly News.

 - Email: my address is firstname.lastname@example.org.
 I typically sign my emails with my public PGP key: 1E892DB2A5F84479.
 My key is also available via WKD.

 - Chat: for IRC, my nick is Seirdy on Libera.chat, Snoonet, OFTC, Tilde.Chat, and a few smaller networks.
 If you don’t like IRC, I’m also @seirdy:envs.net on Matrix.
-I might be a bit slow to respond on Matrix because I generally prefer IRC to Matrix, and don’t check Matrix very often.
+I might be a bit slow to respond on Matrix because I generally prefer IRC.

 If you find a “Seirdy” somewhere else and don’t know whether or not it’s me, please contact me and ask instead of assuming that it must be me.

 My preferred forge for personal projects is Sourcehut, but my repositories have remotes for GitHub and GitLab too.

 Analyze WeeChat logs to quantify, graph, forecast, and perform anomaly-detection on IRC channel activity.
 Written in Python; uses Pandas.

 Analyze password strength given physical limits to computing.
 Based on a weblog/gemlog entry: Becoming physically immune to brute-force attacks.
 Written in Go.

 Interests, preferences, et cetera